 Tell the truth, the whole truth and nothing but the truth.
 While this seems so easy, people have been known to ignore or forget this advice.

 An injured party often gets tripped up when he or she thinks the information is unrelated to the accident and will never be discovered.
 For instance, in a recorded statement for an accident in which you have sustained a back injury, the questioner asks if you have ever hurt your back before.
 You have, but it was ten years prior to the accident and you were not having any problems from it before the accident.
 You may not want the other side to know about it because you do not want them making a big deal about the prior injury when you know it is not related to the injuries you sustained in the accident.
 Plus, you figure they will never know about it.
 Or, you may have forgotten that you even had treatment for the back injury and thus do not mention it.

 Listen carefully to the question and answer only the question.
 You are under an obligation to tell the truth when answering the question, but you are not under an obligation to volunteer information.
-Volunteered information will lead to additional questions, additional questions will lead to additional answers, and additional answers give rise to an increased risk of error.
+Volunteered information will lead to additional questions, additional questions will lead to additional answers, and additional answers give rise to an increased risk of error or other problems.